flowersteam/adtool_legacy/README.md

-# Automated Discovery Tool: Assisted and Automated Discovery for Complex Systems
+# adtool: Assisted and Automated Discovery for Complex Systems

-We're pleased to introduce Automated Discovery Tool, a software for assisted and automated discovery of patterns in the exploration of complex systems.
+We're pleased to introduce adtool (formerly, Automated Discovery Tool), a software for assisted and automated discovery of patterns in the exploration of complex systems.

-Automated Discovery Tool is a software package developed in the [Inria FLOWERS](https://flowers.inria.fr) research team which provides an integrated solution for studying complex systems through curiosity-search methods, consisting of a user-friendly Web UI and an extensible Python library for
+adtool is a software package developed in the [Inria FLOWERS](https://flowers.inria.fr) research team which provides an integrated solution for studying complex systems through curiosity-search methods, consisting of a user-friendly Web UI and an extensible Python library for